styly-dev/OSC-Sample_STYLY-for-VisionPro/README.md

 ![video](./Screenshots/video.gif)

+You can down load the latest version of this project via [this link](https://api.github.com/repos/ku6ryo/OSC-Sample_STYLY-for-VisionPro/zipball/).

 # Controller
 This demo Unity project assumes that you're using [TouchOSC iOS app](https://apps.apple.com/jp/app/touchosc-mk1/id288120394).
 However, you can use other OSC controllers (app, devices) in STYLY and you can learn how to realize OSC communication with this project.